 Lay Statement from a Protected Work Environment Can Help with TDIU

 You might be able to get an accommodation statement from your boss if you are currently working.
 Your last job, if you are unemployed, might be willing to give you one also.
 In a protected work environment, what were your co-workers doing for you?
 If you were in a sheltered workplace, what leniency were they showing you because of your condition?
 Did they let you come in late?
 Did they let you miss days without notice or were you the only employee that got to sit down all day long?
-All of these sorts of things show that even though you were working, it wasn’t a normal work environment.
+All of these things show that even though you were working, it wasn’t a normal work environment.

 Need a Free Example Lay Statement?